0:00

 • Create a dedicated landing page to do this.
 Here’s how I did it for the relaunch of Pathological.
 Yes, relaunching a backlisted book is a thing, which I talk about in How to Use Substack to Sell Your Backlisted Book Masterclass: Bestseller-list strategies for traditionally published authors from the Writers at Work Studio.

-• Jason will be giving a complementary year (!) to his Substack.
-Coming soon.
-Subscribe to him to get the details.
+• Jason will be giving a complimentary year (!) to his Substack.

 • Use Substack features like lives or chats for book promotion.
 Both Jason and Mikala plan to leverage these tools.